CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowMoReferenceProperty.md

 ```

 ### -SelectorProperty
-Selector properties to define HTTP method and &apos;body&apos; in case of upsert operation.
+Selector properties to define HTTP method and &amp;apos;body&amp;apos; in case of upsert operation.

 Note :- Use Initialize-IntersightWorkflowSelectorProperty to create the object of complex type WorkflowSelectorProperty